The Coven-Meyerowitz tiling conditions for 3 odd prime factors: Fibered grids

 \textbf{Assumption (F3):} We have $A\oplus B=\ZZ_M$, where $M=p_i^{2}p_j^{2}p_k^{2}$ is odd.
 Furthermore, $|A|=|B|=p_ip_jp_k$, $\Phi_M|A$, $A$ is fibered on $D(M)$-grids, $\cali=\emptyset$, $\calj\setminus \calk\neq \emptyset$, and $\calk\setminus \calj\neq \emptyset$.

-We prove part (I) of Theorem \ref{fibered-mainthm} in Corollary \ref{triple-intersection}.
+We prove part (I) of Theorem \ref{fibered-mainthm} in Corollary \ref{triple-intersection}; in fact, this part holds under the weaker assumption (F').
 Assume now that $\cali\cap\calj\cap\calk=\emptyset$.
 In that case, we first prove part (II\,a) of Theorem \ref{fibered-mainthm}.
 While the conclusion is the same, the methods of proof will be very different, so that it is preferable to split this part into two results.

 \begin{proposition} Assume that (F1) holds.
 Then one of the sets $\cali,\calj,\calk$ is empty. \end{proposition}

 \begin{proposition} Assume that (F2) holds.
 Then $\cali=\emptyset$. \end{proposition}